-Creating a user certificate
+• Creating a user certificate

-A user certificate is a certificate hosted by a User object in NDS.
+A user certificate is mainly intended to allow users the ability of sending secure e-mail.
+It is a certificate hosted by a User object in NDS.
 Users have access to their own user certificates, which can be used for authentication, data encryption/decryption, digital signing, and secure email.

 Generally, only the network administrator has sufficient rights to create a user certificate.
+However, only the user who owns a user certificate has rights to export the keys from the user certificate.
 The user certificate is created from the Security tab of the user's property page.